vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 google_url = "http://google.com/"
 page = agent.get(google_url)

-google_form = page.form('f')
+search_form = page.form('f')
-google_form.q = 'GitHub TouchFart'
+search_form.q = 'GitHub TouchFart'

-page = agent.submit(google_form)
+page = agent.submit(search_form)

 pp page.search('h3.r').map(&:text)

 ```

-Here I identified the search results header using a CSS selector, mapped its `text` and pretty printed the results.
+Here I identified the search results header using a CSS selector `h3.r`, mapped its `text` and pretty printed the results.
 Wasn’t that hard, was it?
 That is an easy example, sure, but think about the endless possibilities you have at your disposal with this!

 #### **Output**